Best floorstanding speakers 2024: all models tested by experienced reviewers

 Harry McKerrell

-I'm a staff writer who has listened to and reviewed dozens of products during my time at What Hi-Fi?, which includes floorstanding speakers.
-I've had plenty of time in our dedicated test rooms with the latest heavyweight kit and speakers, and have first-hand experience with every pair of speakers on this list.
-When testing floorstanding speakers, I'm looking for good build quality, how easy they are to partner with amplifiers and sources at their price level, and how enjoyable, articulate, powerful and dynamic they sound – with the level of refinement, resolution and precision only going up further as you climb up the price range.
+I'm a senior staff writer who has listened to and reviewed dozens of products during my time at What Hi-Fi?, including floorstanding speakers.
+I've had plenty of time in our dedicated test rooms with the latest heavyweight kit and speakers, and have first-hand experience with every pair on this list.
+When testing floorstanding speakers, I'm looking for good build quality, how easy they are to partner with amplifiers and sources at their price level, and how enjoyable, articulate, powerful and dynamic they sound.
 From high-end towers to the best bargain speakers, these best floorstanders picks are the best options at their respective prices today.

 The best floorstanding speakers overall